ARPOISE/ARpoise/php/porpoise/README.md

 As you can only enter one asset bundle url in the ARpoise PorPOISe configuration, ARpoise assumes that the asset bundle name given is the one of the Android asset bundle.
 The name of the iOS asset bundle has to be the Android name followed by 'i'.
-* **Prefab name**: The POI's geometry loaded from the asset bundle with this prefab name.
+* **Prefab name**: The POI's geometry is loaded from the asset bundle with this prefab name.
 * **Layer name**: If this value is set, the entire layer will be loaded instead of the POI.
 * **Relative location**: The location of the POI relative to the user's device.
 Comma separated list of the X-east-west, Y-up-down, Z-north-south values.
 * **Scaling factor**: This values allows to scale the POI's geometry in all three dimensions.